 There was also the opportunity to partake in a few activities, including leather work and weaving, the latter being something both kids enjoyed.
 Before leaving we all enjoyed a hog roast roll, other than Forrest who decided that he’d prefer some rice cakes and an apple.
 It’s a little frustrating as we know he’d love the hog roast if he was to try it, but especially when out in public, it’s not worth the subsequent bickering that trying to change his mind would cause!

+After returning to Sandy Toes to leave nanny and grandad for a quiet afternoon, we caught our first bus of the holiday for the short journey to the edge of St Austell to visit the Cornwall Football Golf Park for our first ever attempt at football golf.
+The park consists of two courses, Parkland that is a scaled up version of a typical crazy golf course, and Hillside that as the name suggest is on the side of a hill, but also more akin to a normal golf course with longer holes and simple sand and water hazards.
 We had already decided to go with Parkland and from talking with the staff, they agreed that it would be best with young kids.
 The course started with a few simple holes, but soon there was a need to either navigate through a tight space or avoid an obstacle, all whilst trying to use the least number of kicks on each hole.
 The course consisted of 18-holes and we did complete them all, however particularly for Paloma at only six, it was a little too long and she tired a bit towards the end.
 I won’t divulge the final scores here, but let’s just say the course record was certainly not under any sort of threat from any of us!
+There was time for the daily customary ice cream before we retraced the walk to the bus stop to catch the number 24 back to Par for the evening.

 Monday 29th May 2023

+A sunny Bank Holiday Monday was the perfect day to travel by train to Looe.
+From Par we had to take the mainline back to Liskeard, then catch the local train along the picturesque Looe Valley Line.
+Both trains took about 20 minutes, with another 20 minutes at Liskeard, so it was around an hour journey time in total.
 We’ve been fortunate to travel on some very scenic railway lines in the UK, Europe and North America and whilst it was a pleasant journey, the views were a little disappointing based on expectation after reading in advance about the journey.
 Maybe if the tide was in and the estuary full it would be different, but that wasn’t the case either on the way to, or returning from Looe later in the day.

 At Liskeard we had picked up our Looe Pirate Trail booklet, a promotion from the Great Scenic Railways of Devon and Cornwall community rail partnership, so our first task once in Looe was to hunt down the pirate stickers placed in shop windows across the town on the 1.5-mile trail.
 The booklet provided child friendly clues and with the kids eager to rush from pirate to pirate, we were soon at the RNLI shop and the final sticker (although we did miss one out as suggested until a little later in the day since it was over the other side of the harbour).
 The trail had taken us through the heart of the historic fishing port, down lots of tiny streets and alleys, although the number of cars competing with the pedestrians had kept us on our toes.

 We were now next to the sea, so after a round of milkshakes from the Pier Café, we had a little explore of Banjo Pier and the kids had their unique take of a paddle that involves getting completely soaked on East Looe Beach!
 Everyone was now getting peckish, so we headed back to the harbour side for some fish and chips from Catch.
 Despite the long bank holiday queues, we didn’t have to wait too long and the kids enjoyed watching other families crabbing along the edge of the harbour.
 They did ask if we could do it but, mindful of time, we’ve promised that we’ll take them to Walberswick the next time we’re back visiting my parents in Suffolk.
 When the fish and chips were ready, the portions were decent and the quality very good.
+It was then time to hunt down the final pirate, but for this we had to cross the harbour to West Looe, so we caught one of the frequent small passenger ferries from the east to the west bank of the river.
+With the pirate found, we headed back to the station, this time via the Looe Bridge slightly further upstream, to start the journey back to Par.
+Tuesday 30th May 2023

 As well as the hope for decent weather, being able to visit the Eden Project was one of the main draws of heading to Cornwall and to the Par/St Austell area in particular.
 Although Par is less than 3 miles away from Eden, the only public transport links are to either St Austell or Lostwithiel, located 4 miles to the west or 6 miles to the east respectively.
 Having lived in London where you just turn up at the bus stop and one will arrive within a couple of minutes (unless you’re in a real rush, but that’s a different story), the buses to and from Eden were much more sporadic with one roughly every 90 minutes.
 To make things worse, at least on the way there, the connection time from the train at either St Austell or Lostwithiel would be at least another 40 minutes.
 So to avoid the fuss we booked a taxi that cost £12, took less than 10 minutes and we arrived with a lot of local knowledge on how best to explore the Eden Project from the friendly driver.
+The main piece of advice was to explore the Rainforest biome first to avoid the midday heat, so that is what we did.
+Whilst you didn’t have to look far to realise that you were in a large indoor plastic bubble, it was easy to let you mind get transported to the likes of Southeast Asia, West Africa and South America as you follow the path through the trees and plants, with birds and other creatures scurrying around.
+The kids enjoyed looking out for partridges and Forrest managed to find some geckos and a brown anole.
+It was getting a little too hot for Paloma so whilst we continued towards the lower part of the biome with nanny and grandad, Amber and Forrest took the stairs up the high observation platform that was reportedly 46 degrees centigrade!
+Although with the windows already open for the day, Amber said that it didn’t feel anywhere near that temperature when up there.
+Soon we were all back together and after a refreshing drink and a quick play on the slide for the kids, we moved on to the Mediterranean biome.
+I wasn’t as impressed with this compared to the rainforest, but Amber, the more horticultural of the two of us, said it gave her some good inspiration for our own garden back home.
+It was now that we realised that we’d made a bit of a mistake.
+When we got our drink just before noon the queues for all the food outlets were fine, but an hour later after exploring the Mediterranean it was a completely different story!
+Both the food outlets in the Link building between the biomes had massive queues, so we decided to head back to the main Visitors Centre café at the entrance.
+Here the queue was a lot shorter, but alas even at the peak lunch hour of 1pm they had run out of basically everything, so we decided on a compromise of a drink and cake from the café in the Core building.

 At least the location was ideal for our next activity, which was to watch a live kid’s comedy show, Attenborough and His Animals in one of the Core teaching rooms.
 This was on as part of the school half-term activities and provided the kids with a lot of laughs, although for Paloma it was probably 15 minutes too long and we had to raid the snack bag to keep her fully occupied.
 Nanny and grandad had decided to explore the outside gardens instead of watching the show, so once we’d met up for an ice cream and the kids had quick play on the larger playground (but not the new even larger one that is due to open in July), we started the journey back to Parbados.
 Instead of getting a taxi we decided on the bus and train combination and this worked relatively well with only a 15-minute wait at St Austell for the train back to Par, however it did take an hour in total so a taxi would have been a better, if not so environmentally friendly, option.